 Adding Lower Indicators on the TrendSpider Platform

 Now that you have seen how to use these types of indicators, it is time to give this a shot on your own!
-Follow these steps below to add lower indicators on your chart and start trying out different backtest setups today.
-It is important to note that no matter how strong a backtest is, it can always breakdown especially if there is systemic risk in the market.
+Follow these steps below to add lower indicators to your chart and start trying out different backtest setups today.
+It is important to note that no matter how strong a backtest is, it can always break down especially if there is systemic risk in the market.

 The first step for pulling up lower indicators on the TrendSpider platform is to make sure the “Indicators” feature is turned on (highlighted green).
 Click the three vertical dots to be taken to the “Manage Indicators” page.

 Once you have arrived at the “Manage Indicators” page, you will be able to choose from a variety of lower indicators (see above for a full list).
 Once you choose an indicator, it will move this over to the right-hand screen which gives the user the ability to change the settings.
 Make sure to click “Apply” when you are finished!